-When you download responses from an Online Survey in Citizen Space, they will be in an .xlsx file, a plain text data format which commonly opens in Microsoft Office Excel, or iWork Numbers on a Mac.
-With the xlsx format you can then format and analyse responses within Excel, making the most of its powerful functionality, or import the data into other databases or systems for analysis.
+When you download responses from an Online Survey in Citizen Space, there will be in an .xlsx file, a plain text data format which commonly opens in Microsoft Office Excel or in Numbers on a Mac.
+With the .xlsx format you can then format and analyse responses within Excel, making the most of its powerful functionality, or import the data into other databases or systems for analysis.
 It's recommended you 'Save As' an Excel Workbook first.

 It is undeniably the best tool for the job, however we do receive a couple of common questions about the format, in relation to how it displays response data from Citizen Space in Microsoft Office Excel:

 In the export generated by Citizen Space, there are 3 cells per response which contain an automatically generated date and time: